andruby/jugglite/README.md

-# Juglight
+# Juglite

-Juglight is a replacement for the incredible [Juggernaut](https://github.com/maccman/juggernaut) by Maccman.
+Juglite is a replacement for the incredible [Juggernaut](https://github.com/maccman/juggernaut) by Maccman.
 It uses [Server Sent Events](http://www.html5rocks.com/en/tutorials/eventsource/basics/) to push events from your application to the client's browser.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'juglight'
+    gem 'juglite'

 And then execute: